 Outdoor Maintenance Team: Maintain church and rectory exterior and grounds to meet city codes and ensure a safe environment.
 Duties include weeding gardens, mowing, trimming trees and shrubs, outside building repairs, etc.

 Councils of the Parish

 Three Advisory Councils act as consultative bodies to our pastor.
-Members are elected, or appointed by the pastor.
-Contact the respective Council Chair if you are interested in becoming involved in one of these Councils.
+Members are elected or appointed by the pastor.
+More information contact the respective Council Chair or the parish office if you are interested in becoming involved in one of these Councils.